This post shows you plants to grow that love full sun!

 4. Geraniums

-If it gets too hot, you may want to move them to an east-side of your home to catch the morning light with shade in the evenings.
+- If it gets too hot, you may want to move them to the east side of your home to catch the morning light with shade in the evenings.

-Plant in well-drained soil but do not let the soil dry out and pick off faded flowers to keep the top-quality ones blooming!
+- Plant in well-drained soil but do not let the soil dry out.
+Pick off faded flowers to keep the top-quality ones blooming!

 5. Cosmos